Amish Friendship Bread – Blessing or Curse?

 Yay “baking day” finally arrived!
 The starter worked, I could smell the fermented yeast when I opened the bag.

-Decisions – Decisions, what flavor breads should I make?
+Decisions – Decisions, what flavor bread should I make?
 I decided to go with the classic cinnamon for two loaves and as I had an extra bag, I made two more loaves – using a chocolate chip recipe variation.
-For the chocolate one I omitted the vanilla in the recipe, added 1 large box instant chocolate pudding, and 3 tablespoons of cocoa.
-It suggested to leave out the cinnamon, but I added about 1 teaspoon – cinnamon adds flavor to chocolate.
+For the chocolate one, I omitted the vanilla in the recipe, added 1 large box instant chocolate pudding, and 3 tablespoons of cocoa.
+It suggested to leave out the cinnamon, but I added about 1 teaspoon – cinnamon adds flavor to the chocolate.
 I found that the dusting of the cinnamon and sugar in the pan gave the outside a very crusty edge – think I would leave off the sugar dusting on my next one.